-Prerequisites: GEOG 1010 or 1040, MATH 1730, or permission of instructor

-Techniques of geologic and atmospheric data collection and analysis with special emphasis on those parametric and non-parametric statistics utilized in the applied Geosciences.
+Prerequisites: GEOG 1010 or GEOL 1040, MATH 1120 or higher, or permission of instructor Techniques of geologic and atmospheric data collection and analysis with special emphasis on those parametric and non-parametric statistics utilized in the applied Geosciences.
 Emphasis placed on computer applications.

-GEOG 3110 Geography of the United States and Canada (3)
+GEOG 3110 Geography of the United States And Canada (3)